qld-gov-au/ckanext-clamav/README.md

 This is a basic example that helps to scan uploaded resources for malwares with clamd library.

+Note: This interfaces via the iUploader system and needs to be first but does not return an object allowing another iUploader plugins to do their thing.

 ## Installation

 Clamd library uses clamav tool, and you must install it into your environment, to make this extension work.